ricardotemporal/frontend-immersion/README.md

 - **HTML**
   - Structured the sidebar, footer, and library sections.
   - Created a responsive top menu.
+  - Added artist and playlist cards dynamically.
 - **CSS**
-  - Utilized Flexbox for layout.
+  - Utilized Flexbox and CSS Grid for layout.
   - Styled buttons, icons, and text with consistent spacing and colors.
   - Improved code organization with separate stylesheets.
+- **JavaScript**
+  - Implemented interactivity using DOM manipulation.
+  - Integrated Promises and `fetch` for dynamic data handling.

 ---